 Varieties of terminal bearing: Production occurs only at the end of each branch, in other words, at the periphery of the tree.
 Therefore, it is necessary to have very large trees if we are looking for high yield.
 In total, the productive area of each tree is small, so the production ceiling of this type of variety is low (2,500 Kg/Ha, 3,000 in very exceptional cases.
 Varieties of terminal fructification are Franquette, Hartley, Ronde de Montignac.

 Varieties of lateral bearing: The production occurs in the buds that appear along each branch.
 The productive surface increases, so it is not necessary to develop such large trees for a high yield.
-When the lateral bearing % of a variety is high, it becomes more suitable for intensive tree densities.
-The productive ceiling of this type of variety is much higher, reaching up to 6 or 7,000 Kg/Ha.
+When the lateral bearing % of a variety is high, it becomes more suitable for high density orchards.
+The productive ceiling of this type of variety is much higher, reaching up to 6 or 7,000 Kg/Ha and even more whren the orchard is well managed and under optimal conditions.
 Therefore, a high percentage of lateral bearing is highly sought after in any varietal breeding programme.
 Examples of this type of variety are: Chandler, Vina, Howard, Tulare or Lara.

 It is worth considering that lateral bearing is a characteristic that occurs relatively infrequently in nature, and that is being artificially preserved in the selection processes thanks to the fact that it is a character of high productive interest for man.
 Therefore, the vast majority of the plants obtained through traditional seeds will show terminal bearing, offering a tremendously low productive ceiling.